 Historically, meat, dairy and eggs have been considered symbols of affluence, affordable only by the wealthy and denied to the poor.
 It’s a sign of prestige if you can afford to buy animal products.
 And now, even with government subsidies favoring animal products, whole plant foods, are still more affordable than meat.
 Think: rice, beans, bananas, carrots—these are some of the most affordable foods on the planet!
 Convenience foods (vegan or non-vegan) are more expensive because you’re paying for convenience.

 You don’t have to.
 There are plenty of delicious non-dairy cheeses you can still enjoy—made from the milk of plants rather than the milk of animals!
 But honestly, if you say “I could give up meat and eggs, but I could never give up cheese,” then I would say give up everything but cheese.
 Don’t do nothing because you can’t do everything.
 Do something.
 Anything.

 Many thanks to Colleen Patrick-Goudreau for sharing her responses to these common vegan questions!
 You can find more of her work at JoyfulVegan.com.
-I highly recommend that you check out her vegan cookbooks, her Food for Thought podcast (it’s great to listen to while you’re on the road!), and her Daily Dose of Compassion emails.
+I highly recommend that you check out her vegan cookbooks, and her Food for Thought podcast (it’s great to listen to while you’re on the road!).